The Roadmap to Home Rule

 Home Rule could not allow voters to vote out having or limiting police protection or doing away with a police department...correct?
 Thank you

-Common sense and logic asked 11 months ago
+Common sense and logic asked over 1 year ago

 Thank you for your question.
 No - the Home Rule Charter does not have any influence over the makeup of Town departments - including the Police Department.
 The organization of the Town government is managed currently by the Town Administrator, and if the Home Rule Charter is approved by voters in November, it would be managed by the Town Manager (same person... new title).